rydmike/flex_color_scheme/README.md

 }
 ```

-This is still a bit involved, and I might look into the possibility of
+This is still a bit involved.
+I might look into the possibility of providing
-providing deepCopyWith methods, at least for the sub themes, in future version.
+deepCopyWith methods, at least for the first sub theme level, in a
-Some kind of `deepCopyWith` method for sub-themes would be really handy to
+future version.
+Some kind of `deepCopyWith` method for sub-themes would be
-even have in the Flutter SDK on `ThemeData`.
+really handy to even have in the Flutter SDK on `ThemeData`.

-One extra possibility when creating totally custom sub-themes is to utilize the
+One additional possibility when creating totally custom sub-themes is to utilize the
 static helper functions in the `FlexSubThemes` class.
 FlexColorScheme uses
 them internally to create sub themes in version 4.
 You can find its API documentation [here](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexSubThemes-class.html).